 Hiring someone is a transaction.
 You need an employee who can help your company meet its goals, and the candidate needs a job.
 If that individual can't get your team or your business closer to its goals, that person is not a good match.

 So before you meet with anyone, go back over the things your company and your team wants to accomplish and determine what you need to do that.
-For instance, if one of your goals is to unify your team, a candidate who is great at collaboration and familiar with building effective groups may be an ideal option.
-Until you outline your goals, however, you won't know if the individual you're interviewing has what you need.
+Review your company's mission and vision.
+If one of your goals is to unify your team, a candidate who is great at collaboration and familiar with building effective groups may be an ideal option.
+If your company has a focus on innovation, look for candidates who have demonstrated creativity and imagination in their past.

 Consider work style